-From the lush pastures and hills to their coastal beauty, its a perfect destination to make a road trip and just soak in the large expanses of land.
+From the lush pastures and hills to their coastal beauty, its a perfect destination to make a self drive road trip with your loved ones or family and just soak in the large expanses of land.
 No doubt the constant rain here may dampen the spirits or create overcast photos, but it is the contributing factor to the vivid green colour of the grass, that makes all your photos look naturally ‘saturated’.
 No wonder many has called Ireland the country with ‘fifty shades of green’.

 A. Game of Thrones Tour Dubrovnik by Bus

 Quite a significant portion of the game of thrones scenes were shot in the beautiful northern Ireland.
 It was initially meant to be shot in Scotland but due to the costs of using some of the premises, they decided to shift it across the sea to the comparably beautiful countryside plains of – Ireland.

 I was privilege to be able to hop on board the Game of Thrones Bus Tour which can be booked from the Get Your Guide website.
 The Game of Thrones tours runs out really fast as there aren’t many tour operators who actually have this tour from Dublin, so try to book 3-4 days in advance to secure a seat of more than 1 person.